omeeeeeeee/cs145_lab8/README.md

 Journey:
 - Client takes in input from user
 - Client sends input to server via TCP
-- Server receives input from slient
+- Server receives input from client
 - Server prints user input on its terminal
 - Server adds the 2 integers
 - Server prints out the result on a new line in terminal